BigNoid/script.skinshortcuts/README.txt

 --------------

  - Fix for setting skin thumbnail property when using Just Select method
+ - Fix for menus failing to build when the action for a shortcut contains a unicode character
+ - Dirty fix for situations where a playlist in a menu will cause that menu to appear empty

 With Thanks - Because their names don't deserve to be at the bottom :)